 - The girl that sat in front of you in your lectures moved to London and you’re still living with your parents?
 So.

-- The person who graduated before you traveled around South East Asia for a year and you have no plans to go further than the British Isles?
+- The person who graduated before you travelled around South East Asia for a year and you have no plans to go further than the British Isles?
 SO!

 There is no rule book out there that says that you should be living your life like the next person, you live it how you want.
 If you genuinely do want to be doing what Becky from your lectures is doing, then do it, but don’t force yourself to because you think that you should.